phimage/Prephirences/README.md

     }
 }
 ```
-Only two functions are mandatory, others are automatically mapped but can be overrided for performance or readability.
+Only two functions are mandatory, others are automatically mapped but can be overridden for performance or readability.

 - In the same way you can implement `MutablePreferencesType` with `set` and `removeObject(forKey:` methods.
 - If you structure give a list of keys instead of a full dictionary, you can instead conform to `PreferencesAdapter` and implement `func keys() -> [String]`.